Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartdata/getusesecondarycategories/_index.md

 ---
 title: getUseSecondaryCategories
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartdata/getusesecondarycategories/
+url: /php-java/aspose.slides/chartdata/getusesecondarycategories/
 ---

-## getUseSecondaryCategories()  function
+## getUseSecondaryCategories()  method

  If false then  #getSecondaryCategories property return null and data in  #getCategories property is used both for primary and secondary series.